ideati/challenges/Data/Words/README.md

 user    0m10,558s
 sys     0m0,040s
 ```
-The penalty is: 1027 kb -> 1.027 s
+The penalty is: 1027 kb -> 1.027 s.

-Total performance for the reference implementation: 11.585 s
+Total performance for the reference implementation: 11.585 seconds (This is the mark to beat)